 Yes!
 There are more options than you would think for a relatively small, exclusive resort.

-- Variety of in-room dining in your sanctuary (as they say on their website you can get, “every meal, any meal, any time!” in your sanctuary)
+- In-room dining in your sanctuary (as they say on their website you can get, “every meal, any meal, any time!” in your sanctuary)

 - Jade Mountain Club